ARTICLES

 Roses

-Use well-draining, loamy soil enriched with organic matter.
-Maintain a slightly acidic pH between 6.0 and 6.5.
+Give them well-draining, loamy soil enriched with compost or other organic matter, and aim for a slightly acidic pH of 6.0 to 6.5.

 Honeysuckle